Field-driven Reversal Models in Artificial Spin Ice: Introduction

 Importantly, the reversal process in pinwheel ASI~\cite{Li_acs_nano_2019} is not purely due to changes in the distribution of dipolar coupling strengths,~\cite{Macedo_PRB_2018} but it has also been attributed to a breaking of the Ising nature of the island magnetization.~\cite{Paterson_2019_PRB_pinwheel_FM} In particular, both the bending of island magnetization in `end-states' that form at the point of reversal in field-driven processes, and the incorporation of an angle dependent energy barrier significantly influence the collective properties.
 Along with the finite island size, the non-Ising aspects of the island properties in the pinwheel arrangement creates a strong coupling between nearest neighbor islands that gives rise to pseudo-exchange effect and emergent anisotropies which are offset from the geometrical axes of the array.
 Such magnetostatic bias effects have been seen on other systems,~\cite{Porro_JAP_2012_vortex_islands, Nguyen_PRB_2017_1d_phase_diag_end_states, PANAGIOTOPOULOS_jmmm_2017_kagome_RF, PANAGIOTOPOULOS_PB_2016_kagome_bias} and the complex collective interactions in pinwheel geometries have been attributed to chiral effects.~\cite{Gliga_nmat_2017, Wyss_2019_acsnano_chiral}

-The range of properties exhibited by the square--pinwheel continuum of spin ice geometries thus makes it an ideal test bed to study different models of nanomagnetic systems, which is the focus of this work.
-We investigate the use of different dipolar models using analytical and numerical~\cite{Jensen_2020_flatspin} calculations for simulating the field-driven reversal paths of square and pinwheel arrays, and compare the results to those from the micromagnetic MuMax package.~\cite{mumax3_2014} Whether the additional physics of micromagnetic models are significant or not depends on the system and properties being investigated.
+The range of properties exhibited by the square--pinwheel continuum of spin ice geometries makes it an ideal test bed to study different models of nanomagnetic systems, which is the focus of this work.
+We investigate the use of different dipolar models using analytical and numerical~\cite{Jensen_2020_flatspin} calculations for simulating the field-driven reversal paths of square and pinwheel arrays, and compare the results to those from the micromagnetic MuMax3 package.~\cite{mumax3_2014, Leliaert_2018_mumax3_advances} Whether the additional physics of micromagnetic models are significant or not depends on the system and properties being investigated.
 The different models used in this work are defined in Section~\ref{sec:models}.
 In Section~\ref{sec:anisotropy} we explore how the inter-island coupling differs in the models used, and how anisotropy can arise from collective behavior in the pinwheel system only when a field-angle dependent barrier is employed.
 The importance of spin canting -- in essence, a simplified model for the effect of end-states -- is investigated in Section~\ref{sec:spin_canting}.
 There, we show that it modulates the coercive fields of all arrays, but that it only affects the anisotropy axis of pinwheel ones.
 In Section~\ref{sec:ideal_revsal_paths} we examine the reversal paths of ideal arrays, while in Section~\ref{sec:disorder} we investigate the influence of disorder and find that the stronger inter-island interactions reproduced in the micromagnetic models impart a significant degree of robustness against its influence.

-Our findings not only shed light on the aspects on the square--pinwheel system, but also identify degrees of freedom that are common to almost all ASI systems, the inclusion of which may improve the modelling of a range of other ASI structures.
+Our findings not only shed light on aspects of the square--pinwheel system, but also highlight important features that are common to almost all ASI systems: that the use of an appropriate angle dependent reversal barrier can have a significant effect on the coupling in field-driven processes; and that spin-canting and end-states provide additional degrees of freedom that can influence the emergent properties.
+We expect that the inclusion of these properties may improve the modelling of a range of ASI structures.